Nike SWOT Analysis 2026: Strengths, Weaknesses, Opportunities & Threats [Updated]

 Hill's turnaround rests on five pillars: Culture, Product, Marketing, Marketplace, and In-Person Experiences.
 The most immediate impact is visible in wholesale: revenue grew 8% in Q2 FY2026 after years of decline under the DTC-first strategy.
 Nike has rejoined Amazon (after exiting in 2019), rebuilt its Foot Locker and Dick's Sporting Goods partnerships, and is investing over $5 billion in marketing in 2026 — shifting from promo-heavy tactics to big-brand storytelling.

 The Dick's Sporting Goods acquisition of Foot Locker (September 2025, $2.4 billion) creates a consolidated wholesale partner controlling nearly $5 billion (10% of Nike revenue).
-This consolidation actually benefits Nike by simplifying its wholesale strategy around fewer, larger partners.
+This consolidation actually benefits Nike by simplifying its wholesale strategy around fewer, larger partners — a dynamic similar to how Walmart's retail consolidation creates advantages for dominant suppliers.

 2. Innovation Pipeline: Mind, Amplify, and Aero-FIT